UselessGuru/UG-Miner/README.md

 ## PreRun

-Ability to run a batch script prior switching to a specific miner and/or algorithm.
+UG-Miner can run a batch script prior switching to a specific miner and/or algorithm.

 The prerun scripts can be used to apply per miner/algorithm overclocking settings via nvidiaInspector or OverdriveNTool.